 Wet hair is easier to style and guarantees more definition once it dries.
 But, your hair is also in its most fragile state when wet.
 Without protecting your hair with satin or silk materials, your strands can rub against any rough bedding you may have, causing tangles or breakage.

-If you find yourself going to bed with wet hair, here are a few tips on how to protect curls at night:2
+If you find yourself going to bed with wet hair, here are a few tips on how to protect curl definition at night:2

 - Sleep with a silk or satin bonnet, scarf or pillowcase.

-- Dry your hair as much as you can with a t-shirt or towel, like PATTERN’s Microfiber Towel.
+- Dry your hair as much as you can with a t-shirt or towel, like PATTERN’s microfiber towel for curly hair.

 - Seal in the moisture with a conditioner, so it stays tangle-free.

-- Add in oils to help prevent breakage.
+- Add in oils to help prevent natural hair breakage.

 Tip #5: Try the Plopping Method

-If you’ve been in the natural hair space long enough, you may have come across the term “plopping.”
+Wondering how to sleep with wet curly hair?
+Well, If you’ve been in the natural hair space long enough, you may have come across the term “plopping.”
 It's a popular hair-drying method that promises voluminous curls.
-Plus, it’s a great practice to adopt when you regularly go to sleep with wet curly hair.
+Plus, it’s a great practice to adopt when you are regularly sleeping with wet curly hair.

 Wondering how to plop your hair?
 Here’s how it works: